CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 More infomation on how to deleverage a loan [here](#deleveraging-loans).

 !!!info
+    Collateral can be leveraged up to 9x, depending on the number of bands chosen.
+If a user wants to use the maximum leverage (9x), they loan will have the minimum number of bands (4).
+Using the highest number of bands (50) only allows for a leverage of up to 3x.
+For the consequences of using different numbers of bands, see [here](../crvusd/loan-details.md#loan-health).

-    Collateral can be leveraged up to 9x.
-This process effectively involves repeat trading of crvUSD for collateral and depositing it to maximize the collateral position.
+The process of leveraging effectively involves repeat trading of crvUSD for collateral and depositing it to maximize the collateral position.
 Essentially, all borrowed crvUSD is utilized to acquire more collateral.

 **Caution is advised, as a dip in the collateral price would necessitate repaying the entire amount to reclaim the initial position.**

 [Here](https://curve.substack.com/p/august-15-2023-all-or-nothing) is a good explainer on how leveraging works.